 There are hundreds of ways to price things and ensure that you are profitable.
 It’s important to be specific and able to justify your decisions.

 How do you expect to get the word out about your offering?
 Investors will want to see a sensible plan for how you will reach your target customers and communicate what you do.

-Most companies will have a mix of strategies.
-You might build relationships with referral partners or sell your products through distributors.
-You’re also likely to have a marketing strategy, where you promote your solutions through a mix of channels such as organic search, social media, an affiliate network, or advertisers.
+Most companies will have a mix of marketing and sales strategies.
+For example, you might build relationships with referral partners or sell your products through distributors.
+You’re also likely to have a marketing strategy where you promote your solutions through a mix of channels such as organic search, social media, an affiliate network, or advertisers.
 Businesses with longer sales cycles will also have a sales strategy that specifies how they plan to nurture leads and turn them into paying customers.

-On the traction slide, you’ll explain where things stand with your business today, sharing whatever information will be of most interest to potential investors.
-This can include any important milestones and other indications of progress such as:
+On the traction slide, you’ll explain where things stand with your business today, sharing whatever information will most interest potential investors.
+Include any milestones and other indications of progress such as:

 - The state of your product.
 Is it ready for market?
 Are people using it?
 What kind of feedback are you receiving?
 And what’s next on your product roadmap?

 - Partnerships – Have you built relationships that will help you ramp up quickly once your product is ready or help you move into new markets?
 Be prepared to explain what this will mean for your business.